 Given the Hague Convention prevented me from moving home with my children where I could support us, I felt stuck.
 Without consent from my children's father, I risked being charged with kidnaping.
 The thought of moving back without my children was unthinkable; but eventually, and after a long bout of adrenal fatigue, I realised that if I didn’t change my life dramatically (read: moved back to Denmark), I risked my long-term health and as such would be of no good to my children – or myself.

-I imagine it must have been heart breaking for my children’s father to let the children move back to Denmark; but after months of negotiation, he thankfully agreed; and so, sparring the details, the first night we spent in our house in Denmark, I slept for 9 hours straight, a first in many, many years.
+Not to mention how tough it was for my children to leave their father behind, I imagine it must have been heart breaking for their father to let the children move back to Denmark.
+After months of negotiation, he thankfully agreed; and so, sparring the details, the first night we spent in our house in Denmark, I slept for 9 hours straight, a first in many, many years.
 Need I say more?

 Recently, when visiting friends in London and rummaging around my old neighbourhood, it surprised as well as pleased me that I could no longer sense the profound emotional desolation, nor the overriding anxiety which I felt for a vast part of my post married life in the outskirts of London.
 And given the horrors of it all, why would I want to?

 Every morning, I wake up feeling blessed: My current life is financially secure; my children are well provided for and thrive in their whereabouts; I enjoy good, stable and meaningful relationships; I have a fulfilling job and am excited about both the present and the future.
 I now have the best of both worlds, a safe and secure life at home in combination with trips to my beloved London catching up with some very special friends.
 Without them, and a fantastic therapist, I don’t know how I would have coped and eventually managed to find my agency in life to make sufficient and appropriate changes.